dkhrunov/pagination-js/README.md

 Simple and powerfull pagination.
 You can use this if there are more than 9 pages!

+## Required:
+Bootstrap and Jquery (in this example already exists CDN to jquery and bootstrap)

 ## Screenshot some state of pagination:
 ### First page, button previous is unactive:
 ![First state](https://github.com/therealpanda98/Pagination-JS/blob/master/Screenshots/1.PNG)